 Our journey’s most westerly point is Riksgränsen, on the Norwegian border.
 In wintertime an exclusive ski resort, but now remarkably desolate.
 It’s actually hard to imagine a ski paradise among these grey and unfriendly slabs of rock.
-Everything is closed for the season, including the border, Norway doesn’t allow Swedes to visit at this point.
+Everything is closed for the season, including the border, Norway doesn’t allow Swedes to visit because of the covid pandemic.

 In nearby Björkliden we have booked a stay in a small cabin and some fine walks await us.
-Starting soft we follow Rakkasjokk, a lively little water throwing itself down steep mountain sides right next to the ski slopes.
-The water is crystal clear and just before it flows out into lake Torneträsk it throws itself out in the beautiful Silver Falls.
+Starting soft we follow Rakkasjokk, a lively little water throwing itself down steep mountain sides right next to the now green ski slopes.
+The water is crystal clear and just before entering into lake Torneträsk it throws itself out in the beautiful Silver Falls.

 The sun shines in the morning when we start our first real hike.
 Our first stop is “Rallarkyrkogården”, a small cemetery in a mountain forest near Tornehamn.
 Workers building the railway line betwen Luleå and Narvik 120 years ago who died of accidents or diseases were buried here, many with just a first name and date of death.

 A legendary woman also lies here.
 She was a Norwegian cook for the railway workers, and was commonly called “Svarta Björn” (Black Bear) because of her bravery.
+What her real name was is a bit of a mystery, Most often it’s supposed to be “Anna”.
 She is said to have died after a fight with another woman over a man.
 More recently other people have also been buried here, in spite of (or perhaps because of) the very remote location.